chris-bailey/spring-microservices-bookstore-demo/README.md

 You can now test to make sure everything is working with calls through Postman as shown [under this heading](#testing-from-postman).

-If you require Prometheus and Grafana, their containers can be started from within Docker Desktop.
+If you want to use Prometheus and Grafana, their containers can be started manually from within Docker Desktop.

 ## Testing from Postman